NSA Type 1 cryptographic algorithm

 It's early use in VINSON

 equipment during the Vietnam War is probably the

 reason why SAVILLE has become virtually synonymous with

-It is used in many products, such as the KY-57,
+It is used in many products, including the KY-57,

-The cryptographic keys for devices using SAVILLE were generally transferred
+The cryptographic keys for devices using SAVILLE are generally transferred

 such as the KYK-13.